-When multiple and separately addressable PCFs have been deployed, a network functionality is required in order to ensure that a consumer NF (e.g. AF or NEF) for a certain UE context (AM Policy Association) reaches over N5 the PCF holding the UE context information.
+When multiple and separately addressable PCFs have been deployed, a network functionality is required in order to ensure that a consumer NF (e.g. AF,NEF or 5G DDNMF) for a certain UE context (AM Policy Association or UE Policy Association) reaches over N5 the PCF holding the UE context information.
 This network functionality is provided by the BSF and has the characteristics that the BSF stores information about the user identity, and the selected PCF address.

 NOTE 1: The above is required e.g. for dynamic control of access and mobility related policy control functionality.